skit-ai/tech/README.md

 ### LaTeX

-We use [KaTeX](https://katex.org/) to render LaTeX equations.
-For enabling in your post, add `katex: True` in your yaml frontmatter.
+We use [MathJax v3](https://www.mathjax.org/) to render LaTeX equations.
+For enabling in your post, add `latex: True` in your yaml frontmatter.
 After that, equations under `$$` (note the double dollar sign) will be rendered like below:

 ```
 $$p_\theta(z_k) = p_\theta(z_0)* \prod_{i=1..k}|\det(\frac{\partial f_i}{\partial z_{i-1}})|^{-1}$$